behzaadh/runIX/MATLAB/README.md

 - The user is responsible for setting the initial restart time manually.
 - Results are printed to the Command Window, indicating the successful completion of the simulation.

-Feel free to reach out to the author (behzadh@dtu.dk) for any questions or assistance.
+Feel free to contact me (behzadh@dtu.dk) for any questions or assistance.